scottharman/Conference-Central/README.md

 # Task Implementation
 ## Task 1 - Session class and SessionForm class
 Define Session class and SessionForm The Session model contains the following, everything was fairly straightforward, as it wouldn't make sense to have multiple durations, or types of session.
 We can have multiple different highlights, and a speaker wouldn't necessarily have to be an entity.
-This can be added as a future enhancement.
+This is currently being worked on.

    `Session name`  _string_ **_complete_**